 Whether it is through micro influencers, customer advocates or celebrity endorsers, there has been a rise of user-generated content on social media.
-You may be reading this and thinking what is user generated content and what is the benefit of it?
-User-generated content is unpaid content that is created and put out by fans of a product or brand.
+You may be reading this and thinking what is that?
+What is the benefit of it?
+It is unpaid content.
+Content that is created and put out by fans of a product or brand.
 It can include testimonials, tweets, blog posts, videos, pictures, snaps and more.

 User-generated content is nothing new.
-Way back in 2009 Burberry launched their Art of the Trench campaign, highlighting on Facebook and their website photos of real customers wearing Burberry’s iconic Heritage Trench.
-The campaign was massively successful, which makes sense when you consider that people trust word of mouth, even when the word of mouth is digitally spoken.
+Way back in 2009 Burberry launched their Art of the Trench campaign.
+Highlighting on Facebook and their website photos of real customers wearing Burberry’s iconic Heritage Trench.
+The campaign was massively successful.
+Its success boils down to word of mouth marketing.

-86% of millennials claim UGC is an indicator of brand quality and 68% of those aged 18-24 consider info shared on social media when making purchases.
-We trust what real people online tell us and we trust the products and services they use.
-It is called social proof and it is what drives consumers to look at their peers, not brands, for proof of a product’s value.
+86% of millennials claim UGC is an indicator of brand quality.
+68% of those aged 18-24 consider info shared on social media when making purchases.
+We trust what real people online tell us.
+We trust the products and services they use.
+It is called social proof.
+It is what drives consumers to look at their peers, not brands, for proof of a product’s value.
 User-generated content shows us real products being used by real people.

 There are two very big reasons why user-generated content is a must do for your business.

-Authentic content is crucial for success because it has been proven to increase engagement and conversions.
+Authentic content is crucial for your success.
+This is because it has been proven to increase engagement and conversions.
 Customers are far more likely to trust a recommendation from another person than from branded content.

-When thinking about UGC’s cost effectiveness, it is important to remember one of the largest and most effective UGC campaigns even seen.
-The ALS Ice Bucket Challenge, the best part was ALS did not have to spend a dime of their own money on this campaign.
+UGC is cost-effective.
+Think about the largest and more effective one ever seen.
+The ALS Ice Bucket Challenge.
+The best part was ALS did not have to spend a dime of their own money on this campaign.
 Also they did not even create it.

 Time to turn your customers into advocates through user-generated content.
 Follow these four steps to get started: